Sacramento's police chief faces a test after his officers kill an unarmed, black father

 Police released footage of Clark's shooting 72 hours after it happened, and Hahn said authorities must continue to gather facts and conduct a thorough investigation.

 In the footage, someone can be heard telling officers to mute their body cameras.
-The comment comes about seven minutes after Clark was shot 20 times -- and it has not sit well with the community.
+The comment comes about seven minutes after Clark was shot multiple times -- and it has not sat well with the community.

-"Muting is one of those things that we have to take a look at," Hahn told CNN affiliate KCRA.
+Hahn told CNN he doesn't know why the cameras were muted.
+Officers are allowed to do so in specific situations, like when they're talking to a confidential informant, he said.

+"The bigger question, even beyond this specific case, is if we should allow people to mute their mics at all or under those circumstances," he said Tuesday.
+"We were already looking at that before this incident happened, but I think this incident is a perfect example of why that is problematic."

 "Any time there is muting on this camera, it builds suspicion -- as it has in this case.
-And that is not healthy for us in our relationship with our community."
+And that is not healthy for us in our relationship with our community," Hahn told CNN affiliate KCRA.

 It's a bond that has frayed since officers in April 2016 shot and killed Dazion Flenaugh, 40, after he bolted from a squad car, grabbed a pick ax and swung it, police said, according to CNN affiliate KTXL.
 Police said Flenaugh, who was detained after residents reported seeing him acting suspiciously, was armed with knives and on drugs when he charged at them, the station reported.
-Flenaugh's father said he was bi-polar.
+Flenaugh's father said he was bipolar.

 Three months later, Sacramento police officers fatally shot Joseph Mann, 51, who was mentally ill, after they tried to run him down with a cruiser.
 Callers to 911 had reported a man armed with a gun and a knife, according to recordings police released.
 Police videos from that day show Mann walking down the street, making strange gestures.
 When he was shot at least 14 times, Mann had a knife -- but no gun.